Pirate-Hunter-Zoro/Novel-Writer/README.md

 * **`art_director.py`**: Reads the final prose and generates a detailed, artistic prompt for an image.
 * **`image_generator.py`**: Takes the art prompt and uses Google's Vertex AI to generate a high-quality image file.

 ---

-### `kohya_ss/` - The AI Training Lab

-This is a complete, integrated version of **Kohya's GUI**, the powerful toolkit used for fine-tuning our custom LoRA models.
-After using `auto_captioner.py` to prepare our `training_images/`, this is the laboratory where we build the specialized "RWBY-brain" for our Image Crafter bot.
-(Note: Requires a powerful NVIDIA GPU with CUDA.)

----